 4 Common Products that Carry Toxic Fire Retardant Harmful for your Baby

 Babies learn through exploration which makes them especially vulnerable.
 They spend extended time with items such as toys, bedding and playmats, which often contain such harmful hidden toxins.

 Look for non-toxic products before you make your next purchase for your baby.
 Take a deep dive into the existing baby products to rule out the possibility of exposure to minimize the risks of such toxins, for both your little one and you.

+At Wunderkids, we understand your worry as a parent.
+AlZiP matis made of buttery soft vegan leather - the only FDA approved food-grade mat cover.
 As it is certified non-toxic (free from PVC, Phthalates, BPA, Lead and other harmful toxin free) and hypoallergenic, we encourage you to allow your kids to explore free of worry.
 Watch you baby develop as they play and explore!